Skip to Content

 Discovery Passes can be purchased online or in person, at various Parks Canada locations (entrance gates, Visitor Centers, some staffed campgrounds).

-It is also possible to purchase Discovery Passes at participating MEC retail locations across Canada.
+It is possible to purchase Discovery Passes via the MEC website and at select retail locations across Canada.

 If you buy the pass online, allow plenty of time for it to arrive before your intended trip.
 If you’re visiting Canada from outside North America, I would suggest waiting to buy the pass in person.